-Once you’ve set up a CSAT question, calculating your CSAT score is easy.
-To get your overall score, divide the number of satisfied customers by the number of respondents.
-These customers include those who answered “satisfied” and “extremely satisfied.”
+QuestionPro offers ready-made templates, so you don’t have to waste any time creating questionnaires.
+Once you’ve set it up, calculating the score is an easy math.
+Divide the number of satisfied customers, the ones who answered “satisfied” and “extremely satisfied”, by the number of respondents.
 Multiply this number by 100 to get the percentage of satisfied customers.

 Let’s say you run an e-commerce store.
-You ask people who buy from your shop to rate the checkout experience.
-Of the 500 people who answer the survey, 250 say they were either “satisfied” or “extremely satisfied” with the process.
+You ask shoppers to rate their checkout experience.
+Of the 500 people who answer the survey, 250 respond “satisfied” or “extremely satisfied” .
 By dividing 250 by 500, you get 0.5.
 Multiply this number by 100, and you have a customer satisfaction score of 50%.
-Read our detailed blog on ‘How to measure customer satisfaction‘ for more information.

 Understanding the CSAT score scale

-Be wary of using a CSAT scale that’s too long.
+Be wary of using a scale that’s too long.
 Although more options allow for more nuanced responses, you risk pushing customers away.
-When they see many options for one question, they tend to lose interest.
-This is especially true for mobile users.
+When they see many options, they tend to lose interest.
+It is especially true for mobile users.

 NPS vs. CSAT score